Consolidate your pensions online

 Your options when you retire

-If you have a defined contribution pension, you have several choices when you reach retirement age, currently 55 (57 from 2028).
+If you have a defined contribution pension, you have several choices when you reach retirement age, currently 55 (rising to 57 from 2028).

 For example, you have a pension pot of £133,333 and you retire at 65.
-You take 25% of your pot as a tax-free lump sum and you decide to buy an annuity with the remaining £100,000.
-You use the money to buy an annuity that guarantees an annual income of £4,500 for the rest of your life.
+You take _corporation_tax of your pot as a tax-free lump sum and you decide to buy an annuity with the remaining _high_income_child_benefit.
+You could use the money to buy an annuity that may guarantee an annual income of £4,500 for the rest of your life.

 Different types of pension annuity